 Okyakusama wa kamisama is a term that means ‘the guests are god.’

-Japan is a customer valued country and respect is everything.
-Endless amounts of effort are put into ensuring that customers are well looked after.
+Japan is a customer-valued country, and respect is everything.
+Therefore, endless amounts of effort ensure that customers are well looked after.

 Don’t take advantage of this ritual!

-Some do and act as if they are ‘higher’ or important.
-Not a good look to have, especially on a date.
-Show you’re not just another loud gaijin, fresh off the boat.
-Be extra polite, smile, and show appreciation to the staff, and before you know, that first date will be followed by a second.
+Some do and act as if they are ‘higher’ or essential.
+Not a good look to have, especially during a date.
+Show you’re not just another loud Gaijin, fresh off the boat.
+Be extra polite, smile, and show appreciation to the staff, and before you know it, that first date is followed by a second.

 And one more thing, DO NOT TIP!